tmgthb/Autonomous-Agents/README.md

 [Harnessing Diverse Perspectives: A Multi-Agent Framework for Enhanced Error Detection in Knowledge Graphs](http://arxiv.org/abs/2501.15791v1)

-- MAKGED (Multi-Agent framework for Knowledge Graph Error Detection): is a novel framework utilizing multiple large language models in a collaborative setting for enhanced knowledge graph error detection.
+- MAKGED (Multi-Agent framework for Knowledge Graph Error Detection): is a novel framework utilizing multiple LLMs in a collaborative setting for enhanced knowledge graph error detection.
 - multi-agent framework; multiple LLMs; collaborative setting; subgraph embeddings; query embeddings; transparent decision-making; multi-round discussions.
 - MAKGED enhances the reliability of downstream applications by improving the accuracy and robustness of knowledge graph error detection.